Beee4life/acf-city-selector/README.md

 <a name="description"></a>
 ### Description

-This plugin allows you to select a city, based on country and province/state in an ACF Field Group.
+This plugin allows you to select a city, based on country and province/state in an ACF Field.

 ![Screenshot ACF City Selector](https://beee4life.github.com/beee4life.github.io/images/screenshot-acf-city-selector.png)